The Bolton Group - Brian Webber, Gerald Bramall and David Ratledge

 Brian is ex-British Aerospace and an optics maker of some renown having made tens of mirrors, a 5 inch object glass, a Maksutov and a Springfield mounted Newtonian.

-Myself I have been making telescopes for 40 years but still suffer from "aperture fever"!
+Myself I have been making telescopes for 50 years but still suffer from "aperture fever"!

 The dynamic duo have done it again!
-Click on the image left for details.

 300mm Binoculars MarkII